shahsaumil2001/about-me/README.md

 ### Hi there 👋

-# I'm passinate Developer.
+# I'm Developer by profession.
 Love coding & design. :iphone::computer: ✨

 ## About Me: